13 Tasks to Prep Your Lawn and Garden for Fall

 Set the compressor air pressure regulator to a maximum of 80 psi for rigid PVC pipe systems, or 50 psi for flexible black polyethylene pipe.
 Then turn off the water supply and set the system timer to open just one zone.
 Next, open the manual drain valve at the end of that zone (if equipped).

 Close off both valves on the backflow preventer.
 Then remove the plug on the blow-out port and screw in a quick-connect hose adapter.
-Snap on the air hose and connect the other end to the compressor (see photo).
+Snap on the air hose and connect the other end to the air compressor (see photo).
 Then blow out the line.
 The heads should pop up and spit out water.
 Disconnect the hose as soon as they run dry.

 Don’t overdo the blow-out — without water cooling the plastic gears, they can melt in less than a minute.
 So move on to the next zone and allow the heads to cool.
 Then go back and blow out each zone a second time.

-Fall Grass Lawn Fertilizer
+Mulch Leaves for Fall Grass Fertilizer

 Get Your Property Ready for Snow